Fort Santa Luzia: History

 The fort dates back to the context of the War of Restoration of Portuguese independence, having been commenced in 1641 by the initiative of governor-of-arms Matias de Albuquerque, who provided an initial sketch for a fort capable of housing 300 soldiers.
 That same year, it was redesigned by Sebastião Frias, as a star fort.
 The Genoese Hieronimo Rozzeti drew up a new project for it in 1642, which caused friction with other engineers, and which culminated in the discord of the French military engineer Charles Lassart.
 The controversy over the most adequate design of the fort was settled by the Flemish architect Cosmander who designed it with the support of the French engineer Jean Gilot.
 A larger "royal fort" (whose defensive perimeter matched the range of a musket) built in accordance with the architectural regularity of the "First Dutch Method of Fortification" was rejected in favour of a smaller "external fort" with greater military function, faster speed of construction but the same firepower.
 It incorporated several design novelties that preceded those put forward by Blaise Francois Pagan.
 The first stone was placed on April 1 of 1643, with the blessing of the bishop Dom Manuel da Cunha and the presence of the governor-general Martim Afonso de Melo, the masters-of-the-field Dom João da Costa and Dom João de Sousa, other ministers at arms and the local people and nobility.
 It's considered one of the finest examples of 17th century fortification works in Portugal.

-By 1644 the fort was considered defensible though unfinished, and resisted a siege by forces commanded by the Marquis of Torrecusa.
-The fort was completed in 1648.
+By 1644 the fort was considered defensible though unfinished, and resisted a siege by forces commanded by the Carlo Andrea Caracciolo, marquis of Torrecuso The fort was completed in 1648.

 Along with the other fortifications of its defensive system, during the Battle of the Lines of Elvas it successfully resisted the heavy siege imposed on it, from October 22, 1658 to January 14, 1659, by the Spanish army under the command of Don Luis Méndez de Haro.

 Spanish and French troops attacked Elvas on April 14 1706 as part of the War of the Spanish Succession but failed to take the city.
 In 1712 the fort resisted a siege by the Marquis of Bay, the engines of whom were battered by the forts artillery.
-In 1801 the Spanish minister Godoy demanded the citys capitulation as part of the War of Oranges, but failed to assault it.
+In 1801 the Spanish minister Godoy demanded the city's capitulation as part of the War of Oranges, but failed to assault it.

-The citys command surrendered to the Spanish during the Peninsular War, and the fort was occupied by the forces of general Francisco Solano, captain-general of the army of Andaluzia, but was later replaced by French troops, who later abandon the city as part of the Convention of Sintra.
+The city's command surrendered to the Spanish during the Peninsular War, and the fort was occupied by the forces of general Francisco Solano, captain-general of the army of Andaluzia, but was later replaced by French troops, who later abandon the city as part of the Convention of Sintra.
 The fort served as a prison during the Portuguese Civil War.

 Between 1999 and 2000 it was converted into a military museum, open every day except monday, between 10am to 6pm (5pm in the Winter).